Danube Day 2019

 The 2018 Art for the Danube - Danube Art Master competition asked young people from Bavaria to consider how they would help the Danube.
 Children from 12 schools responded by presenting environmental messages through video and riverside artworks.
 Exciting prizes included an animation workshop with TrickFilmStudio and art workshop with land artist, Christina Diana Wenderoth.
 Check out Bavaria's competition website and facebook to view the winning entries.

 In Baden-Württemberg, the International Danube Festival opened with a parade of 650 vibrantly coloured flags representing Danube diversity, designed by Serbian and Croatian artists.
 During the festival, visitors could explore large-scale interactive models to learn more about rivers: how they form and change over time, how to prevent flooding and even how they feel between your toes!
 Among the river exhibits was a giant sand box demonstrating how flowing water forms a river channel and a bare-foot water path so you can experience the materials that make-up the riverbed.
 Experts also led tours of the new flood protection scheme.
 Visit the Donaufest website and Donau Büro website, twitter feed and facebook page for more details.

-To see how all the countries celebrated in 2018, go to Review 2018.
+To see how all the countries are going to celebrate in 2019, go to our Events In Countries page.
 You can also revisit 15 years of German Danube Day celebrations via the general Review page.

 For the latest news, please contact Germany's country coordinators:

 Thore Gauda of the Bayerisches Staatsministerium für Umwelt und Verbraucherschutz on +49 (0)89 9214 – 4369; Thore.Gauda@stmuv.bayern.de.
 See also the ministry's website for further information.